-The turn over of the Compagnie des Phosphates de Gafsa (CPG) and the Groupe Chimique Tunisien (GCT), the state owned phosphate and fertiliser companies has dropped by two thirds since the revolt which toppled the regime of Zine el Abidine Ben Ali in January 2011.
+The turn over of the Compagnie des Phosphates de Gafsa (CPG) and the Groupe Chimique Tunisien (GCT), the state-owned phosphate and fertilizer companies, has dropped by two thirds since the revolt which toppled the regime of Zine el Abidine Ben Ali in January 2011.
 Turnover last year was 900m Tunisian Dinars (TD) compared with TD3bn in 2010.
 Production of phosphate rock has plunged by 75% over the same period, from 8 to 2m tons while phosphate rock stocks are down to one month’s exports.
-Foreign competitors, notably the Moroccan Office Chérifien des Phosphates, have replaced CPG and GCT in key export markets such as India and for such highly added value fertilizers such as Diamonium Phosphate, whose exports have dropped by half.
+Foreign competitors, notably the Moroccan Office Chérifien des Phosphates, have replaced CPG and GCT in key export markets such as India and for such highly added value fertilizers such as Diammonium Phosphate, whose exports have dropped by half.

 The staff of the two companies has been multiplied by three to 27,000 over the same period as politicians and senior company managers attempt to quell social unrest in the poor southern Tunisian region around Metlaoui where the mines lie and the nearby port of Gabes where they are transformed into fertilizer and shipped abroad.